emilyanndavis/drafty-data-collection/README.md

 # Drafty Data Collection

 ## What is Drafty?
 Drafty attempts to answer the question: "Just how drafty is it in that drafty room of the house?"
 A Raspberry Pi is installed in a poorly insulated enclosed porch and periodically takes readings of the ambient temperature, humidity, and light levels.
+For comparison with outdoor conditions, local weather data is retrieved from the National Weather Service.

 ## Setup
 ### Hardware and physical materials